syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ## Connector line

 Connector line is used to connect label and data point using a line.
-[ShowConnectorLine]() property of [CartesianDataLabelSettings]() is used to enable the connector line in the cartesian chart.
+[ShowConnectorLine]() property of [CartesianDataLabelSettings]() is used to enable the connector line in the chart.

-The connector line can be customized using the below properies.
+The connector line can be customized using the below properties.

 * [ConnectorHeight]() - used to set height for connector line.
 * [ConnectorLineStyle]() - used to customize the style of line.